Shortcodes

 Adding your own icons #

-(override it in your own site to keep your changes outside the theme).
-Drop a new entry into the $icons dict — paste the SVG path data only, without the <svg> wrapper:
+To register a new icon, add an entry to data/icons.toml under [icons] (override that data file in your own site to keep your changes outside the theme).
+Paste the SVG inner markup only, without the <svg> wrapper:

-"my-icon" `<path d="M3 12h18M12 3l9 9-9 9" stroke-linecap="round"/>`The wrapper auto-applies viewBox="0 0 24 24", stroke="currentColor", and 2px stroke.
+my-icon = '<path d="M3 12h18M12 3l9 9-9 9" stroke-linecap="round"/>'The wrapper auto-applies viewBox="0 0 24 24", stroke="currentColor", and 2px stroke.
 So your SVG path data should be designed for a 24×24 grid with no inline color.

 Cards #